Subscribe to receive top tips, train news and travel inspiration straight to your inbox

 Train operators

-1. Are there direct trains from Vienna to Venice?
+Is there a direct train from Vienna to Venice?

 Trains usually run with a similar frequency on weekends.

-2. How long is the train journey from Vienna to Venice?
+How long does it take to travel from Vienna to Venice?

-The Vienna to Venice train travel time is normally about 7 hours and 19 minutes, whatever time you make the journey.
+The Vienna to Venice train travel takes about 6 hours and 59 minutes, no matter when you leave.

-On weekdays the earliest direct train to Venice is usually scheduled to depart Vienna around 06:25 and the last train is around 21:35.
+If you're travelling on a weekday, you'll find the earliest train to Venice leaving Vienna at around 06:17 and the last train leaving at around 22:20.
 This is the same at the weekend.

 Other journeys to Venice View all journeys to Venice